The 20 Best House Flipping Shows of 2025 Ranked

 They help neighbors and community members preserve the history of their town while updating homes to include modern comforts.

-Why we love it: The renovations and designs are inspirational and always high-quality, giving you not only a behind-the-scenes look at house-flipping but also a wealth of ideas.
+Why we love it: The renovations and designs are inspirational and always high-quality, giving you not only a behind-the-scenes look at house-flipping (did you know you have to pay taxes on flipping houses?) but also a wealth of ideas.

 Where to watch: HGTV, Hulu, Discovery+, Amazon Prime Video